-5. Buckle Release Test for Mass-produced Restraint Systems
+5. Buckle Release Test

 5.1 The release force of each buckle is to be tested after each dynamic test conducted with the heaviest ATD specified in subsection 2.4 for use in testing that restraint.
 The ATD must be retained in the restraint system and both forward- and rear-facing restraint systems installed in a forward-facing direction.